-Kering Takes Care to Behave with Integrity and Responsibility

-Kering believes that taking an ethical approach to business under all circumstances guarantees longevity.
-Success and sustainable development in the Group's markets including Gucci's markets depend on the trust of our customers, employees, shareholders, and commercial and social partners.
-This trust is built over time and has to be earned day in and day out.
+Kering Takes Care to Behave with Integrity and Responsibility to be earned day in and day out.
 Ethics in a business environment covers many issues that may sometimes appear contradictory.
 This is especially true when speaking about a group of brands operating on every continent, in countries with different cultures, at varying stages of economic development.
 However, these differences can be structured through a small number of simple but powerful shared principles, which in the spirit of responsibility and common sense should guide the Group's actions.